versatica/mediasoup-website/_includes/documentation/v3/mediasoup/api/Worker.md

 #### worker.pid
 {: #worker-pid .code}

-The PID of the worker process.
+The PID of the worker subprocess.

 > `@type` Number, read only